Last Updated on January 9, 2023

 Cons

-- Lightweight mice aren’t for everyone
+- Honeycomb mice aren’t for everyone

 - Glorious branding might be too much for some

-5. Razer Naga Trinity Gaming Mouse
+6. Razer Naga Trinity Gaming Mouse

-Best mouse for multiple configurations.
+Best mouse for multiple side button configurations.

 I’ve been able to mess around with this mouse and each configuration for a while and all three side plates feel superb.
 Razer did a great job getting the feel down for all three types of side plates.